chevereto/docker/guides/portainer.md

 ### `chv-assets`

 This volume is used to store the Chevereto assets namely user avatars, website logos, background images, etc. This is used when you configure asset storage for use the `local` External Storage API.

+## Updating

+You will need to [update your container image](../README.md#updating) then re-create the new image build.
+Once done:

+1. Go to your `*chv-build-*` container and click on **Recreate**
+2. Make sure to enable **Pull latest image**

+The container will be re-created with the updated application layer.
+Data in your volumes will persist.

 ## Useful links